p-pavel/osgi-scala-maven/README.md

 Sorry, that was short, unstructured and full of mistakes, but I ran out of cigarettes.

-I spent lots of time on thins that are not proven, considered not worth doing, trying to convince people that I should leave along and not behaving good.
+I spent lots of time on things that are not proven, considered not worth doing, trying to convince people that I should leave alone and not behaving good.

-One of my most prominent mistakes was not keeping "the journal of negative results" -- the things I tried, spent weeks on and consider "not working""
+One of my most prominent mistakes was not keeping "the journal of negative results" -- the things I tried, spent weeks on and finally consider "not working".

 But there's no sense crying over every mistake, you just keep on trying till you run out of cake :)